adipandas/adipandas.github.io/_posts/2019-09-01-random-process.md

 Example:
 Let there be an experiment of tossing a coin.
 This experiment may result in two outcomes, viz., Heads (H) or Tails (T).
 Mathematically speaking the sample space of this experiment can be defined as {H, T}.
 We can assign a numerical value to these possible outcomes of the sample space.
 Lets say, we call getting H in coin toss as 1 and getting T as 0.
 Therefore, we can represent the sample space in terms of numerical value as {1, 0}.

-One should notice that assigning a value if 1 to H is a deterministic function, i.e., whenever one gets an outcome of the coin toss as H, we will always assign it a value of 1.
+One should notice that assigning a value of 1 to H is a deterministic function, i.e., whenever one gets an outcome of the coin toss as H, we will always assign it a value of 1.

 Let $$X$$ be random variable for the random experiment of tossing a coin.
-$$X$$ is a deterministic function that assigns a real-value to outcome of random experiment.
+Here, $$X$$ is a deterministic function that assigns a real-value to outcome of experiment of tossing a coin.
 Thus, we can write it as follows:
 $$X(H) = 1$$ and $$X(T)=0$$
 $$X(\xi)=x$$ where $$x\in\{0, 1\}$$ and $$\xi\in\{T, H\}$$.